ai4ce/insta360_ros_driver/README.md

 roslaunch insta360_ros_driver bag_preview.launch
 ```

-The launch file has the following arguments:
+The launch file has the following argument:
-- bag_dir (default="insta360_ros_driver/bag")

-This is the higher-level "bag" folder that contains the "raw", "compressed", and "undistorted" subdirectories.

-- bag_type (default="compressed", options=\["compressed", "undistorted"\])

-This tells the launch file which subdirectory to look for the bag file.

-- bag_file (default="record.bag")
+- bag_file (default="~/bag/undistorted/record.bag")

-This is the filename of the bag file that will be previewed.
+This is the filepath of the bag file that will be previewed.
 Please make sure to change this accordingly.

 When launched, an RViz window will be created showing both front and back images, as was previously demonstrated in earlier sections of the documentation